 BRAIN MAPPING AND EPILEPSY MONITORING

-tDCS can be performed g.HIamp biosignal amplifier.
-There is a strong DC component in the raw data with tDCS, but it could be removed with a proper filter.
+There is a strong DC component in the raw data with tDCS, but it can be removed with a proper filter.
 As a result of the strong electromagnetic field, transcranial magnetic stimulation (TMS) can cause large discharge artifacts in the EEG due to amplifier characteristics and skin/electrode capacitance/impedance.
-Therefore, a dedicated TMS headbox for g.HIamp minimizes the amplifier-related artifact, and a post-processing artifact removal algorithm is integrated in g.BSanalyze software that robustly eliminates discharge artifacts in already contaminated data within seconds.
+Therefore, the dedicated 64 Channel Electrode Connector Box TMS for g.HIamp minimizes the amplifier-related artifact, and a post-processing artifact removal algorithm is integrated in g.BSanalyze software that robustly eliminates discharge artifacts in already contaminated data within seconds.

 STUDY MUSIC AND THE MIND